EJDARE/Milestone2_Group15/Milestone_2/Software Design Document.md

    - Comparison Tables: Allow users to compare nutritional values of multiple food items side by side.
    - Summary Statistics: Provide summary statistics or insights based on user queries, such as average calories, highest protein content, etc.
  - User Interface (UI):
-   - Interactive Elements: Input fields for searching, filtering, and uploading, as well as buttons for generating reports or viewing detailed comparisons.
+   - Interactive Elements: Input fields for searching, filtering, and sorting (Ascending/Descending), as well as buttons for generating reports or viewing detailed comparisons.
- - Export Options:
+ ~~- Export Options:
-   Downloadable Reports: Users can export search results or comparison reports in formats like CSV, PDF, or Excel for offline analysis.
+   Downloadable Reports: Users can export search results or comparison reports in formats like CSV, PDF, or Excel for offline analysis.~~

 #### 1.1.4 Target Users: Who will use the system, and why?
 The 'Nutritional Food Comparison' system is designed to cater to a range of users who have different needs related to dietary management, health, and nutrition.
 Below is a detailed breakdown of the projected Proto-Personas.